josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

   responsibilities and narrows the pool of people willing and able to serve as IAB Chair.
   The same may be true for the IETF Chair.

-IAOC, membership: I've heard stories of NomCom not knowing what they're looking for.

-IAOC, membership: Does communication translate into more people wanting to participate in the IAOC?
-Is that framed properly?
-Make sure the information is available in email and on the website, but that's not going to inspire people who don't care about administrative issues to volunteer.
-Relying on volunteers for this large volume of work is unreasonable.
-If people can spend time on the technical work, that would be a success.
-There are multiple different sources, and we can change the expectations.
-Summary of issues: 1. community knowing more
+Some workshop participants wondered if better communication, for instance, knowing about IAOC activities early enough to affect them, would translate into more people wanting to participate in the IAOC.
+Information about the IAOC can be made available in email and on the website, but that may not inspire people who don't care about administrative issues to volunteer.
+Having people spend time just on the technical work would be a success, but relying on volunteers for the IAOC's large volume of work may be unreasonable.
-2. ability to affect things (e.g., know stuff early enough that you can have an effect in a decision) 3. translating this to more willingness to participate in IAOC input/work/etc. It "may be unreasonable to rely on volunteers"."

-Organization, IAOC membership: Populating the IAOC is difficult because so few of the appointees can be Chair, only the appointees from the IESG, IAB, and 2 NomCom.
-One of those 4 people will always be the Chair, and another of those 4 will chair the Trust.
-Need a way for the community to pick additional people.
+It was pointed out that populating the IAOC is difficult because is there are so many leadership positions, and only those appointees from the IESG, IAB, and the two appointed by NomCom can be Chair.
+One of those four people will always be the Chair, and another of those four will chair the IETF Trust.
+There is a tradition of the ISOC Board of Trustees appointee not standing for chair, but that is not a requirement, and the IAOC could move away from it.
 It's important that the appointers choose people who have interest in chairing, otherwise the pool gets smaller.
-There is a tradition of not having board of trustee stand for chair, but tradition not requirement.
-Can move away from it.

-Organization, IAOC membership: It is difficult to fill so many leadership positions.

-Organization, IAOC membership: To what extent is the IAOC an oversight body?
-This might be managed as a workload issue.
-If we want to look at changing the makeup of the IAOC, we need to understand the roles and responsibilities.
-Apart from scoping the IAOC well, we need to revisit how we populate the IAOC if we want it to be able to do more than the very thinnest of oversight roles.
+A workshop participant said that they had heard stories that the NomCom did not know what to look for when appointing someone to the IAOC.

-Organization, IAOC membership: The ex officios need to be participants, for the extreme context they carry with them.
-But they just don't have the time, and the way to solve that is to increase the regular membership of the IAOC.
+The ex officios bring much knowledge to the IAOC and they need to be participants, but they don't have the time.
+A way to solve that is to increase the regular membership of the IAOC.
+There needs to be a way for the community to pick additional people.

+The question was asked: to what extent is the IAOC an oversight body?
+If the community wants the IAOC to be able to do more than provide the thinnest layer of oversight, then it needs to revisit how to populate the IAOC.
+In order to make any changes to the IAOC, the community needs to understand the current roles and responsibilities of its members.

-Organization, IAOC/Trust: Trust and rest of IAOC tasks are separate talents.
+The IETF Trust requires talent separate from the rest of the IAOC tasks.
 Maybe it is no longer convenient that the IAOC and Trust are together, given the IANA stewardship transition issues last year.
-Secondary issue to more fundamental questions like the structure and funding.
-When asked if the Trust needed to be as large as it currently is and whether it would be good for it to be smaller, workshop participants responded that size not an issue aside from getting quorum once or twice.
-Size and composition of the trust should be determined by its role, which should also be discussed.
-Currently, the trust does not do all that much so having separate people would have a bunch of people with not much to do.
+However, this is a secondary issue compared to other issues raised during the workshops.
+When asked if the Trust could be smaller, workshop participants responded that size was not an issue aside from getting quorum occasionally.
+The size and composition of the IETF Trust should be determined by its role, which needs to be discussed.
+Currently, the IETF Trust currently has a light workload.

 Security Considerations {#security}